Kristina01111000/Drws_site/README.md

-removed teh sign up to email list from the join page maybe there is a way to use the contact form to add the peepso signup and the email signup to work together
+removed teh sign up to email list from the join page maybe there is a way to use the contact form to add the peepso signup and the email signup to work together confirm that we are linking to the patreon from the site for the videos